MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Disconnect-ExchangeOnline.md

 This cmdlet disconnects any connections and clears the cache.
 After a successful disconnect, you can't successfully run any cmdlets for your organization.

-The disconnect command will likely fail if the profile path of the account that you used to connect contains special PowerShell characters (for example, `$`).
+Disconnect commands will likely fail if the profile path of the account that you used to connect contains special PowerShell characters (for example, `$`).
 The workaround is to connect using a different account that doesn't have special characters in the profile path.

 ## EXAMPLES